Anurager Chhowa: Plot

 Ratna tells Shona about her adoption, which sparks tension in the Sengputa family.
 Shona feeling hurt decides to leave, with Deepa and for the sake of her happiness, Surjo agrees.
 Later, the girls, Surjo and Deepa live under the same house as a family.
 Urmi gives birth to baby boy, who is named Deep.
 Their peace is disrupted, by Mishka once again, and Shona and Surjo leave.
 Shona's birth is revealed to Surjo, and believing her and Rupa are Kabir's daughters is left, with anger and resentment for Deepa.
 Shona discovers this too and wants to leave, with Deepa so for her happiness Surjo permits and lets her go.
 Deepa's health deteriorates and fearing to die, and leave her kids all alone she requests Surjo to confirm his paternity to them through a test.

 Mishka tries to cover the truth this time as well, but it comes to light.
-Finally Surjo confirms Rupa and Shona are his daughters.
+Finally Surjo confirms Rupa and Shona are his daughters after a DNA test.
 Surjo regrets all his past mistakes and rushed to Deepa, who is critically ill begging him not to leave her.
 Deepa recovers, but is still furious at Surjo for all the pain he had caused her with his doubts and accusations for all these years.
 Deepa decides to live in Sengputa house for her children's sake, despite her anger for Surjo.
 The whole family decides to help him win back Deepa's heart and as they start to live together, Deepa anger for Surjo goes away.

 On the day, Surjo plans to propose to Deepa, Misha enters and clashes the party revealing that, she is pregnant, with Surjo's child, which causes chaos once again.
 In reality Mishka had stolen Surjo's sperm samples for, when he was testing his fertility and had used IVF to become pregnant, with his child, in order to separate him from Deepa.
+Knowing Mishka's antics and past deceptions.
+Deepa keeps her trust in Surjo and investigates Mishka's allegations and discovers her deceptions and gathers evidence.
+But Mishka uses her pregnancy to defame Surjo and Mishka's adoptive father threatens to ruin the Sengputa name with his resources and this is possible since the Sengputa business is financially struggling and in order to keep Mishka's baby within the family.
+The Sengputas decide to allow Mishka to stay within the house and care for her during terminal pregnancy since the child is still Surjo's.